scribu/wp-deviant-thumbs/readme.txt

 = Why isn't the cache working? =

-Probably because the plugin can't create the folder 'deviant-thumbs/cache'.
-You can try to create the folder manually and set it's permissions to 757.
-See [Changing File Permissions](http://codex.wordpress.org/Changing_File_Permissions).
+Probably because your wp-uploads folder isn't writable.
+You will have to chmod it to 757.
+If you don't know how, read [Changing File Permissions](http://codex.wordpress.org/Changing_File_Permissions).